processing-language-server/LS4P/README.md

 > What's Processing Language Server

-<b>Processing Language Server</b> focuses on creating a [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation for Processing Programming Language.
+<b>Processing Language Server</b> is a [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation for Processing Programming Language.
+All the language specific features of Processing can now be extended to most the generic editors like VSCode, Atom, Sublime text and so on, by extending this Language Server.
+LS4P contains both Processing Language Server and a VSCode client.
+Refer [NEWCLIENT.md](https://github.com/processing-language-server/LS4P/tree/master/assets) to create your own Processing Language Client.

 ## Current Capabilities of LS4P